Every Case Deserves Justice

 Toledo Dog Bite Attorney

-Dog bites can occur anywhere and often victims have done nothing but to walk past a yard where a dog is kept.
+Dog bites can occur anywhere, and often victims have done nothing but walk past a yard where a dog is kept.
 Dogs can be extremely powerful animals and once they decide to attack, it can be impossible to prevent harm.
-Pet owners have a duty to keep their animals from hurting others and must be held accountable in the event that their pets cause injuries.
-The laws which govern dog bites also extend to cover most types of dog attacks.
+Pet owners have a duty to keep their animals from hurting others and must be held accountable in the event that a pet causes injuries.
+The laws that govern dog bites also extend to cover most types of dog attacks.
 For example, if a dog jumps and knocks you over, breaking your wrist, you may be able to seek damages.

 A Dog Bit Me – Who Is Liable?

 When it comes to dog bites, Ohio is a strict liability state, meaning that a dog owner can be held liable for injuries caused by their pet even if no prior history of violence exists.
 This means that it is not an adequate defense for an owner to argue that they had no idea their dog was likely to attack.
 Even if an owner took means to restrain an animal, they may still be held responsible for injuries.
 For example, if a dog escapes from a fenced-off area and you are bitten, you may be able to file a suit for compensation.
 Alternatively, if owner negligence was a direct factor in an attack, victims may be able to seek additional damages.

 After a dog bite injury, our firm can help you to seek compensation for damages including: